sivahuang77/citrux-cli/docs/cli/checkpointing.md

 # Checkpointing

-The Gemini CLI includes a Checkpointing feature that automatically saves a snapshot of your project's state before any file modifications are made by AI-powered tools.
+The Citrux CLI includes a Checkpointing feature that automatically saves a snapshot of your project's state before any file modifications are made by AI-powered tools.
 This allows you to safely experiment with and apply code changes, knowing you can instantly revert back to the state before the tool was